Books

 * The essays Standing Ajar and Belligerent Romance originally appeared on Kidney.Org

-With a wink to dimestore pulp fiction and film noir, Angela's playful novelette The Night, the City, and Miss Thing follows the adventures of Elvis Schoenberg's Orchestre Surreal (a real-life Los Angeles orchestra that Angela has fronted as lead singer under the moniker The Fabulous Miss Thing for nearly three decades).
-The Orchestre Surreal is a deranged, seductive, Felliniesque-German-Expressionist-John-Waters-circus-of-a-wild ride, and The Night, the City, and Miss Thing is no less a wayward midnight odyssey of playful mood, mystery, and shadow, as it unfolds the antics of femme fatale Miss Thing, conductor Elvis Schoenberg, and ultimate-fighting-champion-turned-opera-singer Dangerous Dan.
-Read it if you dare, Palooka.
+With a wink to dimestore pulp fiction and film noir, Angela's playful novelette The Night, the City, and Miss Thing follows the adventures of Elvis Schoenberg's Orchestre Surreal (real-life Los Angeles orchestra that Angela fronted as lead singer under the moniker The Fabulous Miss Thing for nearly three decades), a deranged, seductive, Felliniesque-German-Expressionist-John-Waters-circus-of-a-wild ride, and The Night, the City, and Miss Thing is no less a wayward midnight odyssey of existential mood, mystery, and shadow, as it unfolds the antics of femme fatale Miss Thing, conductor Elvis Schoenberg, and ultimate-fighting-champion-turned-opera-singer Dangerous Dan.
+Read it if you dare, Palooka!

 Buddha International Film Festival Award for Best Multimedia Film